carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > The following command will update the envirionment in-place with the new Dask dependencies.
+> > The following command will update the environment in-place with the new Dask dependencies.
 > >
 > > ~~~
 > > $ conda env update --prefix ./env --file environment.yml  --prune